140 St Georges Terrace

 140 St Georges Terrace is a 30-storey skyscraper in Perth, Western Australia.
-Opened in 1975, the 131 m tower was known as the AMP Building or AMP Tower after its owner and former flagship tenant, AMP Limited.
-The building became the tallest completed skyscraper in Perth in 1975, a title which it held only until 1976, when Allendale Square was opened.
+Opened in 1975, the 131 m tower was known as the AMP Building or AMP Tower after its former owner and flagship tenant, AMP Limited.
+The building became the tallest completed skyscraper in Perth in late 1974, a title which it held only until January 1975, when Allendale Square reached completion.

 Site history and construction

-The site at the corner of St Georges Terrace and William Street known as "Carr's Corner" was purchased by AMP in 1910, and in 1915 the AMP Chambers designed by Oldham and Cox were built on the corner.
+The site at the corner of St Georges Terrace and William Street known as Carr's Corner was purchased by AMP in 1910, and in 1915 the AMP Chambers designed by Oldham and Cox were built on the corner.
 This six-storey building was clad with sandstone, and the interior was decorated with jarrah.

 The top of the building featured an iconic bronze statue, which became a landmark atop the chambers.

 The 12 ft high statue depicted four figures: a central figure symbolised protection, and it was flanked by a man, woman and child.

 Weighing around 2000 lb, the sculpture was hollow with a wooden base and was thought to have been made in Europe.